munenecarl/Eliza-Chat/README.md

 #### Disclaimer !!!
  * The project is not yet done, I am yet to truly fine-tune the model to ensure that it exclusively answers mental health questions, this is to be done in the future.
  * I'll deploy the project for better demonstration.
- * This web app is in no means meant to serve as a complete substitute for proffessional help for people with mental health issues.
+ * This web app is not meant to serve as a complete substitute for proffessional help for people with mental health issues.